truffle-app/truffle/README.md

 ## Installation

-1. Clone directory
+1. Clone git repository

+### Server

+1. Navigate to /server and copy .env.sample file and rename as .env
 2. Run server and database with "docker compose up" in root directory

+### Client

-3. Install client components with "npm install" inside /client directory
+1. Navigate to /client and install client components with "bun install"
+2. copy .env.sample file and rename as .env
-4. Run client with "expo start"
+3. Run client with "bun start"

+### Database

+1. Navigate to /flyway and copy .env.sample file and rename as .env